 Once your client has completed 42 weeks of postpartum recovery workouts, if she followed the guidelines we teach in our Pre- and Postnatal Coach certification, we feel confident that she can return to any other training or activities she enjoys, assuming she is cleared by her doctor or physiotherapist and doesn’t have symptoms of pelvic floor dysfunction.

-Whether your client had a C-section or vaginal birth, she will benefit from seeing a pelvic floor physiotherapist around the 6- to 8-week mark (or earlier if symptomatic) to make sure she’s healing well and her pelvic floor is functioning appropriately.
+Whether your client had a C-section or vaginal birth, she will benefit from seeing a pelvic floor physiotherapist around the six to eight-week mark (or earlier if symptomatic) to make sure she’s healing well and her pelvic floor is functioning appropriately.